irenegl3/phones-catalog/README.md

 ```shell
 npm startReact
 ```
-When the application is ready for production, it is build by using the command:
+When the application is ready for production, it is built by using the command:
 ```shell
 npm buildReact
 ```